 Alexander Galetovic is a research fellow at the Hoover Institution.
-He is also Professor of Economics at the Universidad de los Andes in Santiago, Chile.
+He is also a senior fellow at Universidad Adolfo Ibáñez.

 Galetovic research is about the economics of industries and the equilibrium determinants of industry structure.
 He has written extensively on competition and regulation of infrastructure industries---electricity, telecommunications, water and transport---.
 His recent book, The Economics of Public-Private Partnerships: A Basic Guide, which he coauthored with Eduardo Engel and Ronald Fischer, is a standard reference of the economics and policy of infrastructure concessions.
 Together with Engel and Fischer, Galetovic invented the least-present-of-revenue auction, which is routinely used by governments in many countries to procure transport infrastructure through public-private partnerships.

 His current research is about the interplay of intellectual property and antitrust in high technology industries like mobile phones, semiconductors, and autonomous vehicles.
 During the last 50 years technological progress information technology has proceeded at unprecedented speed.
 Yet antitrust authorities see a constant tension between, on the one hand, intellectual property, patents and the right to exclude, and, on the other hand, intense competition.
 Indeed, in recent years many antitrust authorities around the world have taken the view that strong intellectual property may put competition and technological progress at risk.
 Galetovic’s research evaluates this tension critically and quantitatively and suggests that the concern of antitrust authorities is unfounded.